 Take advantage of supermarket shopping apps

 Mid week, I fancied some treats, so I nipped out for a sugar-free soft drink and low cal Oppo ice cream I spotted on supermarket shopping apps.
 I spent £6.53 but will get all the money back as cashback from CheckoutSmart and Shopmium.
-If you want to try Shopmium, use the code KFKKAMKL when registering on the app (iTunes or Google Play), and you can claim a free bar of Lindt milk chocolate too.

 What I packed